 The NextG Channel Model Alliance (formerly operated as the 5G Millimeter-Wave (mmWave) Channel Model Alliance) is a NIST-sponsored international research consortium working to advance breakthrough measurement, calibration, and channel modeling approaches and technologies used for mmWave and submillimeter-wave frequencies.
 The Alliance is open to the public and serves to facilitate improved data and knowledge sharing amongst leading communications engineers interested in producing more accurate and predictive channel models and measurements required to support the commercialization of next-generation wireless networks (5G and beyond).
-The Alliance launched in 2015 and has since grown to include over 170 participants representing 78 organizations.
+The Alliance launched in 2015 and has since grown to include over 300 participants representing over 180 organizations.

 Effective use of mmWave spectrum represents a key enabler for applications related to the internet of things, virtual reality, autonomous vehicles, and ubiquitous small cell connectivity.
 The Alliance’s fundamental measurement science will help stakeholders critical to future economic competitiveness such as communications operators, hardware manufacturers, and providers of wireless applications and services to optimize their system designs and performance to meet unprecedented consumer demand for future generation networks.

 The Alliance maintains a shared database (https://5gmm.nist.gov/) that invites participants to upload and download experiment methodologies, measurement campaign results, channel modeling data, and supporting documentation (parameters, photographs, diagrams) to improve the quality of research techniques used by leading wireless communications laboratories around the world.

 To date the repository has published over 30 measurement and modeling contributions from organizations such as Qualcomm, NYU Wireless, Georgia Institute of Technology, Communications Research Centre Canada, NIST, and others.
 The datasets describe physical waveform behavior in high-priority wireless use cases such as: